gibsonpp/GR-sslcm-data/README.md

 Variance of the tributary harvest values was estimated by generating bootstrap estimates from a Poisson distribution.
 Weir removals represent census counts, so these values did not introduce any additional uncertainty.
-Finally, the uncertainty associated with each of these components of total abundance was aggregated by adding variances.
+Finally, the uncertainties associated with each of these components of total abundance were aggregated by adding variances.

 All uncertainty values are reported as a coefficient of variation for the point estimate of abundance.

 **Years of data:** 32 (return years 1991-2022)

+### Fields

 <table class="table" style="font-size: 10px; margin-left: auto; margin-right: auto;">
 <thead>